rbisdorff/Digraph3/docSphinx/tutorial.rst

         distribution :  [0, 0, 1, 4, 2, 0, 0, 0]
         >>> ...

 A ``Graph`` instance corresponds bijectively to a symmetric ``Digraph`` instance and we may easily convert from one to the other with the :py:func:`graphs.Graph.graph2Digraph()`, and vice versa with the :py:func:`digraphs.Digraph.digraph2Graph()` method.
-Thus, all resources of the :py:class:`digraphs.Digraph` class, suitable for symmetric digraphs, become readily available, and vice versa:
+Thus, all resources of the :py:class:`digraphs.Digraph` class, suitable for symmetric digraphs, become readily available, and vice versa.

 	>>> dg = g.graph2Digraph()
 	>>> dg.showRelationTable(ndigits=0,ReflexiveTerms=False)
 	* ---- Relation Table -----